KapRC001/BRG-27-labs/README.md

 #### Test access using different devices and browsers:
-This is an image of accessing the server with another computer
+This is an image of accessing the server with the host computer.

 <img width="500" height="300" alt="image" src="https://github.com/user-attachments/assets/6e3d65a0-91fb-40ca-9781-29547bce1c65" />